stacksjs/stacks/.stacks/core/notifications/README.md

 }
 ```

-Available drivers are listed below, with the variables needed to get started!
+Available drivers are listed below, with the proper variables needed to get started.

 ### Email